Version 2.1 updated 1st October 2021

 The purpose of disclosing this information is to enable us to verify whether the personal information collected matches the identification information held by the CRB.
 We may, upon request, provide you with an alternative method of verification, however, any alternative verification method must also comply with the AML/CTF legislation.

-We may disclose personal information to Salesforce, a customer relationship management (CRM) system which uses servers based in the USA.
+We may disclose personal information to Salesforce, a customer relationship management (CRM) system which uses servers based outside Australia, specifically USA, UAE and Philippines.
 We use Salesforce as part of managing our ongoing compliance functionality.
 The types of information which may be stored in Salesforce may include personal information for the purposes of auditing financial advice files and testing the quality of our advice.

 - we have taken reasonable steps to ensure that the recipient does not breach the Act, the APPs;